Touring the Giza Pyramid Complex: A Comprehensive DIY Guide to Egypt's Legendary Pyramids and Sphinx

 If you are looking for more affordable accommodation, please look in the direction of the east side entrance.
 Most of the hotels on this side have nice views and are relatively cheaper.
 Another advantage is that group tourists usually enter from the north, so the side entrance tends to be less crowded, making the entry into the area generally not too congested.
 On this occasion, we chose to stay near the side entrance at the Pyramid View Inn.

-Looking for a stay in Giza?
+Find a stay in Giza

 Accommodation Review | Pyramid View Inn